 Do you love the beauty of bougainvillea?
-Many of us will agree that bougainvillea are beautiful, but many homeowners hesitate to grow them for a variety of reasons.
-The most common that I hear is that they grow too big and are too messy.
+Many of us will agree that bougainvillea is beautiful, but many homeowners hesitate to grow them for a variety of reasons.
+The most common that I hear is that they get too big and as a result, too messy.

 While both statements are certainly true, wouldn’t it be nice to enjoy the beauty of bougainvillea while minimizing its size and messiness?

-Growing bougainvillea in pots limits their size, and with smaller shrubs, there is less of a mess.
-It also makes it easier to protect them from frost damage in winter by moving them or covering them with a sheet.
+Growing bougainvillea in pots limits their overall size, and with smaller shrubs, there is less mess.
+It also makes it easier to protect them from frost damage in winter by moving the container to a sheltered location, such as underneath a patio or covering them with a sheet.

-Bougainvillea make great container plants.
+Bougainvillea make excellent container plants.
 In fact, many gardeners who live in cold climates, only grow them in pots so that they can bring them indoors when frigid winter temperatures arrive.
+Earlier this year, I met a gardener in Austin, Texas who treats bougainvillea like an annual plant, planting a new one every year to replace the old one lost to winter cold.

 Growing bougainvillea in pots is easy to do.
 Select a location in full sun where it will promote the most bloom.
-Bougainvillea thrive in hot, reflected sun.
+Bougainvillea is one of the few flowering plants that can handle the intense heat and reflected sun in west-facing exposures.

 Provide support for them to grow upward if desired.
-You can also grow bougainvillea as more of a compact shrub form if desired and eliminate the support.
+You can also grow bougainvillea as more of a compact shrub form if you wish, and eliminate the support.

 Water deeply and allow the top 2 inches to dry out before watering again.
-Bougainvillea do best when the soil is allowed to dry out between watering.
+Bougainvillea does best when the soil is allowed to dry out between watering.

 Apply a slow-release fertilizer in spring, after the danger of frost is passed and reapply every three months, with the last application occurring in early September.